JamesSkemp/words/content/post/the-major-failing-of-akismet.md

 +++
-title = "The major failing of Akismet ..." summary = "What's the one major failing of Akismet?
+title = "The major failing of Akismet ..." description = "What's the one major failing of Akismet?
 No information about what IPs were used to deliver that spam." draft = false comments = true date = "2007-02-25T08:57:00-06:00"